ncruickshank/nc_r_tidytuesday/avatar_20200811/avatar_analysis.md

 ![](images/astral_avatar.jpg)

-The following analysis was performed on the Avatar: the Last Airbender script, as compiled by the r4ds tidytuesday community.
+The following analysis was performed on the Avatar: the Last Airbender (ATLA) script, as compiled by the r4ds tidytuesday community.
 The core dataset (`avatar.csv`), consists of the following variables:

 | variable         | class     | description                                   |
 | ---------------- | --------- | --------------------------------------------- |